Categories

 In a previous post I described my “soft-core bag”.
 This idea can easily be adapted to military applications.

-The military version of the soft-core bag would actually be lighter than my version.
+The military version of the soft-core bag actually may be lighter than my version.
 Items such as the fire-kit, first aid kit and sweets can be omitted, since these roles will already be met by items hopefully carried on the soldier’s webbing or person.

 For the same reason, the water-bottle in the soft-core pack can be omitted unless operating in particularly arid conditions.